Book by Sean Scully - The Walls of Aran - Thames & Hudson

 Description

 Sean Scully is one of the most beloved abstract painters.
-His well-known characteristic style of lines or bands of color, referencing architectural elements such as portals, windows, and walls, is one of the most recognizable in contemporary painting.
-This book is the first to combine his photographs of dry stone walls found on the Aran Islands off the west coast of Ireland.
+His well-known distinctive style of lines or bands of color, referencing architectural elements such as portals, windows, and walls, is one of the most recognizable in contemporary painting.
+This book uniquely combines his photographs of dry stone walls found on the Aran Islands off the west coast of Ireland.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “wall-less museum” and to make the world of art, as well as leading scientific research, accessible to a broad public.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned publisher, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2000 titles printed.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine, applied, decorative, and performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and thus reduce unit production costs.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large print runs and thus reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

 Of the ten titles published on Thames & Hudson’s first list in 1950, the English Cathedrals, with photographs by Martin Hürlimann, was the first and most successful.
-The company’s strong belief in the longevity of books remained evident, with the title remaining in print until 1971.
-Also in the first year of publication was Albert Einstein’s “Out of My Later Years,” an early indicator of the program’s scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, which became the epicenter of book publishing in London.
-The manufactory remained at this address, eventually expanding to five houses, until 1999, when it returned to High Holborn.
+The company’s strong belief in the longevity of books was evident from the beginning, with titles remaining in print until 1971.
+Also in the first year, Albert Einstein’s “Out of My Later Years” was published, an early indicator of the program’s breadth.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufacturing facility remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

-In 1958, Thames & Hudson launched one of the most famous series, *World of Art*, which became the foundation of a very diverse list.
-Characterized by pocket size and black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series features over 300 titles, which, according to Christopher Frayling, “are splattered with paint copies in every art school in the country.”
+In 1958, Thames & Hudson launched one of its most famous series, World of Art, which became the foundation of a highly diverse list.
+Characterized by pocket-sized format and black spines, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.

-The year 2016 marked the beginning of an extraordinary new chapter for the company, announcing a publishing partnership with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.
+The year 2016 marked an extraordinary new chapter for the company, announcing a publishing partnership with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.

-Today, Thames & Hudson is a recognized international brand, a symbol of British publishing.
-Its catalog includes thousands of incredible book titles.
-Many of these are luxurious collector’s editions.
+Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
+Its catalogue includes thousands of incredible titles.
+Many of these are luxury collectible books.

 Attributes / Details